OpenTechSchool/bookshelf/javascript.md

 ## Eloquent JavaScript: A Modern Introduction to Programming
 by Marijn Haverbeke

+TODO: Add a description for this book.

+---

 ## JavaScript: The Good Parts
 by Douglas Crockford

+TODO: Add a description for this book.

+---

 ## Javascript Patterns
 by Stoyan Stefanov

+TODO: Add a description for this book.

+---

 ## JavaScript Web Applications
 by Alex MacCaw